How to Split Screen on Your Mac for Better Multitasking

 Step 3: Choose Tile Window to Left of Screen or Tile Window to Right of Screen.
 (Wording may vary slightly by macOS version.)

-Step 4: The chosen window fills that side; the other side shows your remaining windows.
-Click the second window to place it on the opposite side.
+Step 4: The chosen window fills that side; the other side displays your remaining windows.
+Click the second window to place it on the opposite side of your screen.

 Step 5: Drag the vertical divider to resize each side.
-You can also move your pointer to the top to reveal the menu bar and switch apps or swap sides.
+You can also move your pointer to the top to reveal the menu bar, switch apps, or swap sides.

-Newer macOS tip: On recent versions (e.g., Sonoma/Sequoia), you can also drag a window to an edge or corner to tile; holding Option while dragging reveals more placement targets.
+Tip: On newer macOS versions (such as Sonoma or Sequoia), you can drag a window to an edge or corner to tile it automatically.
+Holding Option while dragging reveals additional layout options.

 Keyboard shortcuts to Split Screen on Mac

-Prefer the keyboard?
-Use these built-in options and (optionally) create your own tiling shortcuts.
+If you prefer using the keyboard to activate screen Mac features, use these built-in options and create your own tiling shortcuts.

 Step 1: Open the windows you want to tile.